boldport/boldport-club-community/README.md

 ## Adding a Post

-Just create a new markdown or html file in `_posts` with a standard name `YYYY-MM-DD-your-title.extension`
+Just create a new markdown or html file in `_posts` with a standard name `YYYY-MM-DD-your-title.extension`.

-### Project Categories

-If the post concerns a Boldport project, add the project name as a category in the YAML front matter:
+See the [template.md](./_drafts/template.md) for information on how to use front-matter etc.

+A script is available to simplify new post creation.
+Just run:

 ```
-categories:
-- p04-thelady
-- p11-thematrix
-# or
-category: p04-thelady
+$ ruby bin/new_post.rb
 ```

-Add the project category will cause the post to be included in the corresponding project page.